 A few of the best sources of astaxanthin include:

-What are the side effects of astaxanthin?
-Although generally safe when consumed in whole food sources, there are some potential side effects associated with supplementation.
-Note that these symptoms are most likely to occur when taking a high dose of astaxanthin rather than including a serving or two of astaxanthin-rich foods in your diet.
+Note that these symptoms are most likely to occur when taking a high dose of astaxanthin rather than a low supplement dose or including a serving or two of astaxanthin-rich foods in your diet.

 Some of the most commonly reported astaxanthin side effects include: